testersakage/mineclonia-jtest/mods/MAPGEN/mcl_villages/API.md

 ### mcl_villages.register_on_village_placed(func)

-This function allows registering functions to be called after a village is laid out.
+This function allows registering functions to be called after a village is laid out by the old village generator.
+This function is obsolete on Luanti 5.14 or later without replacement, as villages are now incrementally generated in emerge threads in a procedural manner that village placement callbacks cannot accommodate.

 Note that the village may not be completed as the building post processing is non-deterministic to avoid overloading the server.